CE$\nu$NS Experiment Proposal at CSNS

-The background comes from various kinds of sources. (i) Lots of beam related neutrons (BRN) would be produced upon the impinging of protons on the Tungsten target.
-Even though a shield composed of $7m$ of steel and $1m$ of concrete are settled between the target and the platform, some fast neutrons can still escape and reach the platform.
-The fast neutrons generate nuclear recoil signals by scattering with Cs and I nucleus which are indistinguishable from the real CE$\nu$NS signals and can not be reduced by proton beam trigger. (ii) the PMT dark count event can happen to fall within the signal region of the recorded waveform.
-Since most CE$\nu$NS signals and most PMT dark count signals both only generate a few detectable PE, the PMT dark count background could be important in low NPE region. (iii), materials and devices used to construct the detector and shield unavoidably contain some long-lived radioactive isotopes.
-Their decay would also introduce $\gamma$ and $\beta$ background on the detector. (iv), the environmental $\gamma$ background from the decay of long-lived radioactive isotopes in rock and building materials always exit everywhere including the platform.
-A simulation software framework has been developed based on Geant4 to evaluate the influence of these background on this experiment.
-The following parts show the detailed research upon different kinds of background.
-All results are acquired with a detector containing four $3kg$ undoped CsI sub-detectors assumed and a data taking time of half an year.
+The background in the CE$\nu$NS experiment arises from various sources. (i) Beam-related neutrons (BRN) are produced when protons impinge on the Tungsten target.
+Although a shield consisting of {$6.7$} m of steel and $1$ m of concrete is placed between the target and the platform, some fast neutrons can still escape and reach the platform.
+These fast neutrons can generate nuclear recoil signals by scattering with Cs and I nuclei, which are indistinguishable from real CE$\nu$NS signals and cannot be reduced by the proton beam trigger. (ii) The PMT dark count events can occur within the signal region of the recorded waveform.
+Since most CE$\nu$NS signals and most PMT dark count signals generate only a few detectable photoelectrons (PEs), the PMT dark count background could be significant in the low NPE region. (iii) The materials and devices used to construct the detector and shield unavoidably contain some long-lived radioactive isotopes.
+Their decay can introduce $\gamma$ and $\beta$ background in the detector. (iv) The environmental $\gamma$ background, resulting from the decay of long-lived radioactive isotopes in rock and building materials, is present everywhere, including the platform.

-\subsubsection{Beam related neutron background}
+To evaluate the influence of these backgrounds on the experiment, a simulation software framework based on Geant4 has been developed.
+This framework allows for a detailed investigation of the different types of background.
+All the results presented in the following sections are obtained assuming a detector consisting of four $3$ kg undoped CsI sub-detectors and a data-collection time of half a year.

+\subsubsection{Beam Related Neutron Background}